KILTprotocol/kilt-workshop-101/03-identity.md

 - `<claimerMnemonic>` is the mnemonic for the claimer and `<claimerAddress>` the claimer's associated address;
 - `<attesterMnemonic>` is the mnemonic for the attester and `<attesterAddress>` the attester's associated address.

-That's it - You've successfully generated two new identities and their associated address!
+That's it - You've successfully generated two new identities and their associated addresses!